 - On the 1st of August 2016, the SABC announced three senior management appointments; that of the Group Executive for SABC News and Current Affairs, Group Executive for Media Technology Infrastructure and Group Executive for Commercial Enterprises.
 These appointments have been questioned by amongst others the Broadcasting, Electronic, Media & Allied Workers Union (BEMAWU), as none of the positions were advertised and the appointments were not transparent.
 However, SABC spokesperson Kaizer Kganyago defended these appointments and said people’s CV’s won’t be disclosed as “it would not be fair” to them.
 He said management is happy that they have “many, many years” of experience within the SABC.

 - Later in August, the SABC made headlines again for a dubious debt collecting contract of R385 million that was awarded to LornaVision, owned by Kuben Moodley, a businessman associated with the Guptas.
 This contract apparently did not go out on tender, as is required by law.
 SABC sources also claim that LornaVision was paid its full two year consulting fee of R2.1m within weeks after having been appointed without collecting any debt.

-- In another matter, three SABC staff members were suspended when they queried transactions surrounding the R42.3 million studio deal that Motsoeneng commissioned in 2015.
+- In another matter, three SABC staff supporters were suspended when they queried transactions surrounding the R42.3 million studio deal that Motsoeneng commissioned in 2015.
 It is estimated that the SABC overpaid by almost R40 million for the building of a studio which was also not correctly approved by the board.